Socket.IO¶

 </html>

-4. In the connect event handler, we print a message to indicate that the connection has been established.
+connectevent handler, we print a message to indicate that the connection has been established. - In the

 Note that the emit method is used to send a message to the server.
 The first argument is the event name, and the second argument is the data to be sent.
 In this example, we send a message to the server with the message event name.